JUST 7004 Vulnerability and Public Safety

 Coordinator Nicole Asquith Opens in new window

-Description This unit explores the concept of vulnerability and its implications for policing and public safety.
+Description This subject explores the concept of vulnerability and its implications for policing and public safety.
 Vulnerability will be defined and described and the challenges vulnerable populations present for policing and public safety will be discussed.

 School Social Sciences